carpentries/instructor-training/_extras/guide.md

 ### Two-Day Online With Groups (Currently used)

-*   We use Google Hangouts and Etherpad as in the multi-week version.
-    Each group of learners is together in a room using one camera and microphone, rather than each being on the call separately.
+*   Each group of learners is together in a room using one camera and microphone, rather than each being on the call separately.
     We have found that having good audio matters more than having good video, and that the better the audio,